x676f64/secureum-mind_map/Ethereum 101/Block.md

 This prevents fraud, because one change in any block in history would invalidate all the following blocks as all subsequent hashes would change and everyone running the blockchain would notice.

 To preserve the transaction history, blocks are strictly ordered (every new block created contains a reference to its parent block), and transactions within blocks are strictly ordered as well.
-(See [here](https://ethereum.org/en/developers/docs/blocks/))

 ---
 ## Slide Text